Healthy Homes Assessment Lochain

 What are unreasonable gaps and holes?

-If you can feel external air flowing in or a clear draught out of a hole or gap, then it is likely a crack or hole which needs sealing in any way.
-Large gaps and cracks should be permanently stopped.
-The gaps that exceed 3mm that allow air in or out into the home need seals.
-For example, if the open fireplace isn’t being used, it can cause draughts and must be sealed from.
-Landlords and property managers are accountable for making sure that such draughts are squelched in the maximum extent possible.
+If you can feel external air flowing in or a clear draught from a gap or hole that is, it is probably a gap or an opening that needs sealing in somehow.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that let air in or out of the home require sealing.
+For example, if the open fireplace isn’t being used, it can cause draughts and should be shut from.
+Property managers and landlords are accountable for making sure that such draughts are squelched as far as possible.

 draught stopping building inspections